A HariPo oneshot

 Victoire…wasn't so certain anymore.

 Dominique had been hesitant, but she couldn't help some of it.
-She shared the same love for Arithmancy that Sander did.
-They talked often of it and were constantly looking for deeper meanings behind numbers and the meanings already given in their text.
-And Dom… She didn't realize how she just…meshed with Lysander.
+She shared the same love for Arithmancy that Lysander did.
+They talked often of it and were looking constantly for deeper meanings behind numbers and the meanings already given in their text.
+And Dominique… She didn't realize how she just…meshed with Lysander.